AzumattDev/StatusEffectManager/README.md

 			drunkeffect.Effect.m_stopMessageType = MessageHud.MessageType.Center; // Specify where the stop effect message shows
 			drunkeffect.Effect.m_stopMessage = "Sober...again."; // What the stop message says
-			drunkeffect.Effect.m_tooltip = "<color=red>Your vision is blurry</color>"; // Tooltip that will describe the effect applied to the player drunkeffect.AddSEToPrefab(test.Effect, "TankardAnniversary"); // Adds the status effect to the Anniversary Tankard.
+			drunkeffect.Effect.m_tooltip = "<color=red>Your vision is blurry</color>"; // Tooltip that will describe the effect applied to the player drunkeffect.AddSEToPrefab(test, "TankardAnniversary"); // Adds the status effect to the Anniversary Tankard.
 Applies when equipped.

 			// Create a new status effect in code and apply it to a prefab.
 			CustomSE codeSE = new CustomSE("CodeStatusEffect");
 			codeSE.Name.English("New Effect");
+			codeSE.Type = EffectType.Consume;
 			codeSE.Icon = "ModDevPower.png";
 			codeSE.Name.German("Betrunken"); // Or add translations for other languages codeSE.Effect.m_startMessageType = MessageHud.MessageType.Center; // Specify where the start effect message shows